 Effects on growth, development, reproduction in single species are generally regarded relevant for the maintenance of the wild population (European Commission, 2011 in EFSA/ECHA ED guidance, 2018).
 Behavioural changes and impaired ability to cope with additional stress are factors implicitly covered by the WHO definition of adversity, since they would affect the reproductive performance and the development.
+Furthermore, endpoints related to growth (body weight and length), and reproduction such as fecundity, sex ratio, hatching success and offspring survival, measured in several in vivo ecotoxicology fish tests, are generally considered to be population relevant (Marty et al., 2017; Table 1 of this publication).
 Therefore, it can be concluded that BPS can affect population stability by altering population relevant parameters like fecundity, growth, sperm numbers, hatching rate, sex ratio and social behaviour.